← Back to ResourcesBreed Guides

 Symptoms when they emerge:

-2. Coughing (especially after exercise, lying down, or at night)
+2. Coughing, especially after exercise, lying down, or at night

 6. Abdominal distention (fluid accumulation in advanced cases)

-8. Weight loss without diet change
+8. Weight loss without a diet change

 9. Decreased appetite